mogtofu33/docker-compose-drupal/README.md

 #### Solr core (from apache container):
 * [http://solr:8983/solr/drupal](http://solr:8983/solr/drupal)

-## Using Drush with your web container
+## Using Drush with your web container (If Drush is enable in your .env)

 An aliases file is available from data/drush, it contains a simple alias @d for the default Drupal in www/drupal.